 Until recently, care teams have not been trained to provide effective, affirming care for transgender and non-binary communities.
 It has not been a standard part of the curricula and training for physicians, nurses, psychologists or social workers.
 We’re involved in research to develop best practice guidelines for providers.

 These best practice recommendations are developed with participation by gender minority communities for these communities.

 What are examples of this research?

 For example, we’re focusing on gender identity and serious mental illness — like bipolar disorders, schizophrenia or severe PTSD — and have published guidelines for care.
 We also developed guidelines for eating disorders and body dissatisfaction in gender minority folks.
-These are hard to treat and don’t play out in the same way they do among non-LGBT people.
-Our work on addictions, including opioid use disorders, underscores that there are different drivers and mechanisms for gender and sexual minority folks.
+These are hard to treat and don’t play out in the same way they do among non-transgender people.
+Our work on addictions, including opioid use disorders, underscores that there are different drivers and mechanisms for gender minority folks.